httpyac/httpyac.github.io/docs/guide/variables.md

 <<< ./examples/variables/basicAuth.http

+If the username or password contains spaces, a `:` can be used alternatively.

+<<< ./examples/variables/basicAuthColon.http

 ### Digest Authentication
 A support method is provided for using Digest Authentication.
 Just specify the username and password separated by spaces and the digest access authentication will be applied automatically